ferocia/kartalytics/Readme.md

 - [Analyser](#analyser)
 - [Brain](#brain)

+### Scope

+Kartalytics is designed to handle only 3 and 4 player VS matches at 150cc (what we play competitively).

 ## Recorder

 Its function is to capture the input stream of Mario Kart and save it out as sequence of snapshots.
 To do this we'll use the following hardware: